s-martin/galib/README.md

 - Visual Studio 2019
 - GCC 8.3 (Ubuntu)

-Graphic examples (XWindows/Motif and MS Windows) are available, as are parallel, distributed implementations using PVM.
+Graphic examples (XWindows) are available, as are parallel, distributed implementations using PVM.
 There are about 30 examples that illustrate various ways to use GAlib on a variety of problems.
 In addition many unit tests are available.